 "Take a break once an hour, even if only for five minutes, to stretch and move around!"
 Asay encourages.
 "This will decrease fatigue, get your blood flowing through the muscles, and get your heart rate up, burning calories."
 (Plus, a quick stretch break is probably one of the most enjoyable ways to detox your body, no?)

 At the top of the list of nutritionist-approved drinks: herbal teas, mineral broths, and (you guessed it) good old H2O.
 (You can find more ideas here.)

 5. And avoid alcohol while you're at it

 Sadly, that "hair of the dog" mimosa is not detox-friendly.
 "To our bodies, alcohol is a toxin, which means when we ingest it, our bodies will work to metabolize the alcohol before other sources of energy," Asay says.
 In other words, while your body is busy working on the alcohol, the other calories in your food or drink will store as fat.
-Not to mention alcohol will dehydrate and fatigue you.
-If you're serious about detoxing quickly, lay off the stuff.

 6. But don't deprive yourself

 When your body feels gross, your gut reaction (no pun intended) might be to swear off everything but green juice and water.
 But Asay says this type of thinking can be a mistake.
 "No single food or drink should be considered off-limits," she says.
 Instead, picture the foods you love on a spectrum, from those you should eat a lot of to those you should eat more sparingly.